aisingapore/TagUI/README.md

 hover / move|element to hover|move cursor to element
-type / enter|element to type ***as*** text to type|enter element as text read / fetch|element to read ***to*** variable name|fetch text to variable show / print|element to read |print element text to screen and logfile download|url to download ***to*** filename to save|download url to file file|url keyword to watch ***to*** filename to save|download when resource received echo|text and variables (text in quotes)|print text/variables to screen and logfile save|element to read ***to*** optional filename|save text to file dump|variable name ***to*** optional filename|save variable to file snap|element (page = screen) ***to*** optional filename|save screenshot to file wait|time in milliseconds|wait for some time test|condition to test &#124; text if true &#124; text if false|test condition and print result frame|frame name &#124; subframe name if any|next step is within frame/subframe
+type / enter|element to type ***as*** text to type|enter element as text read / fetch|element to read ***to*** variable name|fetch text to variable show / print|element to read |print element text to output download|url to download ***to*** filename to save|download url to file file|url keyword to watch ***to*** filename to save|download resource received echo|text and variables (text in quotes)|print text/variables to output save|element to read ***to*** optional filename|save text to file dump|variable name ***to*** optional filename|save variable to file snap|element (page = screen) ***to*** optional filename|save screenshot to file wait|time in milliseconds|wait for some time test|condition to test &#124; text if true &#124; text if false|test condition and print result frame|frame name &#124; subframe name if any|next step within frame/subframe

 - JavaScript code can be used (in CasperJS's context); if/for/while applies to next step
 - XPath is robust for identification and used to check for a particular webpage element
-- XPath checked in following order of priority full-xpath, id, name, class, title, text()
+- XPath is checked in following order of priority full-xpath, id, name, class, title, text()

 # License
 TA.Gui is open-source software released under the MIT license